KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/process.md

   - A group can have multiple devices and multiple users.
   - A user sees only the devices that are in the group he/she belongs to.
   - There are no sub-groups implemented.
 There are no customer administrator functionalities implemented.
-  - Although, a user can either be a “contributor” with write rights or a “reader” without write rights.
+  - Although, a user can either be a "contributor" with write rights or a "reader" without write rights.
-- As a customer please tell the KOLIBRI Cloud support team which user should have which access rights (“contributor” or "reader")
+- As a customer please tell the KOLIBRI Cloud support team which user should have which access rights ("contributor" or "reader")
 - As a customer please setup the device.
 For GSM/ARC devices please look at [this guideline](https://docs.kolibricloud.ch/sending-technology/gsm-technology/).
 For LoRa devices a [this guideline](https://docs.kolibricloud.ch/sending-technology/lora-technology/) might help.
 - Please be in contact with the KOLIBRI Cloud support team (<kolibri@keller-druck.com>)